slowernews/wisdom-tldr/chapters/chapter_appendix.md

 ## On comedy

 <!--
+> *"The world is a tragedy to those who feel, but a comedy to those who think."
+-- Horace Walpole*
+> *"The only intelligent tactical response to life's horror is to laugh defiantly at it."
+-- Soren Kierkegaard*
 - comedy is the art of telling forbidden truths, without getting beat out. -- naval
 > *"If you can smile when things go wrong, you have someone in mind to blame.*
 > *"One-seventh of your life is spent on Mondays.*